kwanggy/xtext-sublime/README.md

 ###Autocompletion
 ![alt tag](https://cloud.githubusercontent.com/assets/6274392/11694489/5647f3f2-9e78-11e5-8796-3e7ab1149299.png)

+###Requirement
+It requires the xtext web integration server to be running.

+./gradlew jettyRun

 ###To Do
 Validator plugin highlights words where the errors are occured and prints the error messages as a comment.Improvement is needed for showing error messages.
 For example, showing error messages in tooltip boxes.
 There are tooltip API for sublime text 3 but not for sublime text 2.